mpanighetti/dnd5e-updated-reincarnate-tables/ch-2-reincarnate.md

 [^🧌]: The goliath was updated in _SRD 5.2_ to provide a Giant Ancestry option.
 In terms of species traits, a Stone Giant Goliath is equivalent to a Goliath in _Mordenkainen Presents: Monsters of the Multiverse_.
 The other ancestries are not equivalent to any prior goliath options.
 [^🥑]: The halfling was updated in _SRD 5.2_ to remove ancestry selection.
 In terms of species traits, a Halfling is equivalent to a Lightfoot Halfling in _SRD 5.1_, and a Strongheart Halfling is equivalent to a Stout Halfling in the _Player's Handbook (2014)_.
 [^👤]: The human was updated in _SRD 5.2_ to remove ancestry selection.
 In terms of species traits, a Human is equivalent to a Variant Human in the _Player's Handbook (2014)_.
+[^🌙]: The shifter was updated in _Mordenkainen's Monsters of the Multiverse to remove ancestry selection.
+The updated shifter is not equivalent to any single prior shifter option.
 [^😈]: The tiefling was updated in _SRD 5.2_ to provide a Fiendish Legacies option.
 In terms of species traits, an Infernal Tiefling is equivalent to a Tiefling in _SRD 5.1_ or an Asmodeus Tiefling in _Mordenkainen's Tome of Foes_.
 The other ancestries are not equivalent to any prior tiefling options, but the Abyssal Tiefling shares some spells with the Baalzebul Tiefling in _Mordenkainen's Tome of Foes_ (see the **[Infernal Tieflings](#infernal-tieflings)**[^👿] table).
 [^👿]: These classifications of tiefling variants were added in _Mordenkainen's Tome of Foes_ to describe tieflings with special links to one of the Lords of the Nine Hells, and they have thus been grouped together as variant Infernal Tieflings.
 In terms of species traits, an Asmodeus Tiefling is equivalent to an Infernal Tiefling in _SRD 5.2_.
 The other ancestries are not equivalent to any other tiefling options, but the Baalzebul Tiefling shares some spells with the Abyssal Tiefling in _SRD 5.2_.